Wondering if you should join a BNI group? This article will help you decide.

 - Online mastermind groups – are typically small, private groups that meet regularly (usually via tools like Zoom, Slack, etc.) to discuss business, collaborate on projects, and support one another’s goals.
 Members can share ideas, ask for help, work on projects together, and give feedback to one another.
 You can search for mastermind groups on Google or even start your own mastermind group by inviting a few of your like-minded peers to get together.

 - Online communities – are larger networks of people with common interests who come together to share information, resources, and advice.
 You can often find online communities for specific industries or fields.
-I’ve had some experience with The Network (formerly What Works Network), SPI Pro, James Schramko’s community (formerly SuperFastBusiness), and, more recently, Superpath (an awesome Slack community for content marketers).
+I’ve had some experience with The Network (formerly What Works Network), SPI Pro, James Schramko’s community (formerly SuperFastBusiness), Freelance Jungle (for Australian freelancers) and, more recently, Superpath (an awesome Slack community for content marketers) and Rachel’s List (for freelance writers in Australia).
 There are many.
 You just need to search for the type of community you want to be a part of.

 How to get the most out of BNI and other networking events

-You’ll want to become more visible, valuable, and connected in your industry to maximize your networking opportunities.
+To maximize your networking opportunities, you’ll want to become more visible, valuable, and connected in your industry.

 Here are a few resources to help you do that: